rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

 I arranged with Anastasia from the Hacklab Kyiv that I could couch surf at their place.
 Since I wanted to meet with Anastasia to drop off my luggage, I agreed with Dimitry to split and see each other again in the hackerspace.
-Anastasia to drop off my luggage.
 Anastasia and her partner Sasha are some of the most lovely people I've ever met!
 They showed me around the city, helped me with public transport and it was always fun to hang out with them.
 So I was happy I brought some Swiss chocolate with me which I could give them as a gift.

 After dropping my luggage we went to the hackerspace.